Albury Wodonga Aboriginal Health Service

 The service has had a long history of providing registrar training.
 Dr Gordon Taylor (RACGP, ACRRM) a past practitioner with the service, was one of the original AWAHS medical team and a member of the Board of Bogong GP Training.

-Dr Asaduzzaman has been with the service for six years.
+Dr Asaduzzaman has been with the service for around nine years.
 Dr Asaduzzaman moved to Australia in 2004 working at La Trobe Regional Hospital and Box Hill Hospital, completing his AMC and gaining experience in emergency medicine.
 He joined the Bogong training program, completing the rural training pathway in North East Victoria.

 “I love this place.
 I love what I do here.
 I started GP Training in 2010 with Bogong and came here in 2011, for a six month extended skill position…. during that time I got my Fellowship….
 I stayed.
 I meant to go back to Melbourne after I finished my training … and I’m still here.” said Dr Asm Asaduzzaman – GP Supervisor